Weekly News

 8am: Holy Trinity – BCP Communion

-11am: Holy Trinity – Holy Communion with the giving of flowers
+11am: Holy Trinity – Holy Communion followed by Easter Egg Hunt

 Our Facebook Page